SergioTx/react-redux-ts-login/README.md

 More info about the app can be found in the SOLUTION.md file.

-## Files to add manually

-There is a new file that has to be set manually after downloading the project: `url.secret.ts`.
-There is a `url.secret.example.ts` example where it should go.
-For the real api key, ask me.

 ## Available Scripts

 In the project directory, you can run: